SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

     :param str encounterID: The encounter ID.
     :param str biometricType: The type of biometrics to consider (optional)
     :param str biometricSubType: The subtype of biometrics to consider (optional)
+    :param str templateFormat: the format of the template to return (optional)
+    :param str qualityFormat: the format of the quality to return (optional)
     :param callback: The address of a service to be called when the result is available.
     :param str transactionID: A free text used to track the system activities related to the same transaction.
     :param dict options: the processing options.
 Supported options are ``priority``.